zebrunner/reporting/docs/profile.md

   <img src="../img/my_profile_menu.png">
 </p>

-On hover on round area near your first name settings icon appears, click it and upload or change existing picture of your profile.
+On hover on round area near your first name 'settings' icon appears, click it and change existing picture of your profile or upload a new one.

 <p align="center">
   <img src="../img/my_profile_change_photo.png">